 The next step is to choose the right motherboard chipset.

-Both Intel and AMD have different motherboard chipset series for catering to different budget and needs.
+Intel and AMD have different motherboard chipset series catering to different budgets and needs.

 |B Series, such as B550||Mid Range chipset, for most gamers|

 |X Series, such as X570||For Enthusiasts and high-performance PC builds|